 You can also use calming products like a pheromone spray or diffuser to help ease the kitty tension in your household.

-You can also try to keep the outdoor cat away from your house by using physical or scent deterrents.
+You can also try to keep the outdoor cat away from your house by using physical deterrents.
 If you know who the cat belongs to, you may need to speak to their owner to try and work out a solution.
 Stray cats who make a nuisance of themselves can often be humanely trapped and relocated with the help of a local rescue group.

-How To Stop Inappropriate Peeing
+How to Stop Inappropriate Peeing

 If medical issues are ruled out, inappropriate urination is often related to litter box trouble.
 Like with spraying, you’ll need to thoroughly clean any spots where your cat has urinated inappropriately to prevent your cat from re-soiling the area.